This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Norway.

 Can arbitration awards be appealed or challenged in local courts?
 What are the grounds and procedure?

 Mistakes in computation or any clerical or typographical errors may be corrected by the tribunal ex officio within one month of the issue of the award.
-The tribunal will hear the parties before making a correction.
+The tribunal will hear the parties before making a correction, usually a written proceeding.
 If the tribunal finds that the request is justified, it must make the correction within one month of the receipt of the request.

 Save for any deviating agreement between the parties, the tribunal may also make an additional award on claims brought before it under the arbitral proceedings which should have been included in the original award.
 Any additional awards must be requested by one of the parties within one month of the receipt of the original award.
 The additional award must be made within two months of receipt of the request.